-Working with the Corps and SHPO, Dominion has identified a suite of many different types and kinds of projects and activities that are designed to enhance qualitatively the integrity and values of the historic properties at issue, although each in different ways, to resolve the identified adverse effects, nearly all of which are visual effects.
-In so doing, the parties do not assign relative mitigatory values to individual activities and projects, because, consistent with accepted mitigation practices, those values ultimately are subjective, to experts as well as to visitors to historic properties; the parties find that the numerous types of mitigation that this MOA employs and contemplates (e.g., land acquisition, natural and cultural resource restoration or preservation, cultural interpretation, historical education, etc.) all create acceptable mitigatory value.
-As such, the parties also do not deem any one type or kind of mitigation, or any particular project or activity, as mandatory.
-Instead, to account for any subjective differences of opinion, as well as the fact that some activities or projects expressly identified herein may, in the future, be unable to be implemented and alternatives thereto selected, the parties have created a flexible structure that will implement a diverse suite of mitigation at a level that is conservative and that, based on the parties' experience and expertise, will appropriately mitigate the Project's adverse effects and provide significant additional value to the historic properties and their greater landscape.
+Working with the Corps and SHPO, Dominion has identified a suite of many different types and kinds of projects and activities that are designed to enhance qualitatively the integrity and values of the historic properties at issue, although each in different ways. to resolve the identified adverse effects, nearly all of which are visual effects.
+In so doing, relative mitigatory values were not assigned to individual activities and projects. because, consistent with accepted mitigation practices, those values ultimately are subjective to experts as well as to visitors to historic properties; the numerous types of mitigation that the MOA employs and contemplates (e.g., land acquisition, natural and cultural resource restoration, enhancement, or preservation, cultural interpretation, historical education, etc.) all create acceptable mitigatory value.
+Dominion has proposed a flexible structure that will implement a diverse suite of mitigation at a scope and level that is conservative and that, based on the parties' experience and expertise. will appropriately mitigate the Project's adverse effects and provide significant additional value to the historic properties and their greater landscape.
+Notably, in cases in which an initially specified mitigation project cannot be accomplished, for example due to a current property owner's unwillingness to provide access to the relevant property, the MOA provides for specified alternatives in each fund to ensure that historic propertyspecific mitigation proceeds.
+Like the primary choices, the alternatives also create acceptable mitigation value keyed to the historic properties at issue.